• Skip to main content

 Nov 14, 2025

-An artist is constantly observing, learning, and trying new things.
-We have things to say that words alone cannot express.
+As an artist I am constantly observing, learning, and trying new things.
+I have things to say that words alone cannot express.
 While I am happy to engage the viewer’s intellect, I am trying to touch them on an emotional level.
-If the viewer misses my intended message but, finds their own story instead I consider it […]
+If the viewer misses my intended message but, finds their own story instead I […]

 Gina Candelori

-An artist is constantly observing, learning, and trying new things.
-We have things to say that words alone cannot express.
+As an artist I am constantly observing, learning, and trying new things.
+I have things to say that words alone cannot express.
 While I am happy to engage the viewer’s intellect, I am trying to touch them on an emotional level.
-If the viewer misses my intended message but, finds their own story instead I consider it […]
+If the viewer misses my intended message but, finds their own story instead I […]

 Gina Candelori